GNtem2/Metaanalysis/README.md

 ### Hypoxic-Coma

 This work has been published (Neurology 2010;74:572).
 The data is deposited in this repository.
+This study met the criteria for inclusion in the Database of Abstracts of Reviews of Effects (DARE): Quality-assessed Reviews https://www.ncbi.nlm.nih.gov/books/NBK285222/

+### ABCD2

+This work has been published (Neurology 2012;79: 971).
+This study met the criteria for inclusion in the Database of Abstracts of Reviews of Effects (DARE): Quality-assessed Reviews https://www.ncbi.nlm.nih.gov/books/NBK285222/

 ### Spot-Sign (Frequentist)

 The spot sign on CTA is used to predict hematoma growth and clinical outcome.
 The current project uses mada package on CRAN.
 It uses a bivariate method to assess spot sign as diagnostic test.
 There's also illustration of metaregression.
 It also contains codes for assessing positive predictive value.
 The codes are available in .Rmd document.
-Data was entered via Survey Monkey.
+Data were entered via Survey Monkey.
 This work has been published in journal Stroke at https://www.ahajournals.org/doi/10.1161/STROKEAHA.118.024347

 ### Vertigo (Bayesian)